Fort Collins Bicycle Accident Lawyers

 Motor vehicle drivers owe a duty of care to bicyclists and other motor vehicle drivers on Fort Collins roadways.
 Because bicycles are much smaller and lighter than cars and trucks, a collision involving a car or truck is likely to knock the bicyclist to the ground, causing serious injuries.

-Motor vehicle drivers owe a duty care to operate their vehicles in a reasonably careful, prudent, and safe manner at all times.
+Motor vehicle drivers owe a duty of care to operate their vehicles in a reasonably careful, prudent, and safe manner at all times.
 This includes constantly watching out for pedestrians and slow-moving vehicles, including bicycles.
 When motor vehicle drivers violate this “reasonableness” standard of care and cause a bicycle accident, they can legally be held accountable for any injuries and damages that result.

 Motor vehicle drivers may breach the “reasonableness” standard of care in many ways, including: